Poltergeist; a German word meaning: “poltern,” to rant or be noisy; and “geist,” to mean a spirit or ghost.

 The poltergeist is regarded as potentially the most terrifying and destructive of all ghost phenomena.
-Frequently audacious, capricious and occasionally, though rarely it must be said, malicious.
+Frequently audacious, capricious and occasionally malicious.
 Capable of indiscriminate, disruptive and destructive outbursts, which in some cases have driven folk from their homes.
-If that wasn’t enough, then there is one trait that the poltergeist exhibits that must surely be considered as the most disturbing of all and that is its potential to inflict physical harm on its victims.
-If this be true, then the poltergeist has to be deemed a thoroughly unpleasant little SOB and one to be avoided at all costs.
+If that wasn’t enough, then there is one trait that the poltergeist exhibits that must surely be considered as the most disturbing of all, its potential to inflict physical harm on its victims, making it a thoroughly unpleasant little SOB.

-Poltergeists have been reported for millennia, from all over the world.
-Many religions believing them to be enslaved spirits under demonic influence, compelled to perpetrate acts of violent destruction.
-Medieval witches were blamed and flamed; called to account, accused of summoning up elementals; invisible spirit entities to do their bidding, often with an unpleasant outcome for their intended victims.
+Poltergeists encounters have been reported for hundreds of years from all over the world.
+Many religions believe them to be enslaved spirits under demonic influence, compelled to perpetrate acts of violence.
+Medieval witches were blamed and flamed, called to account and accused of summoning up elementals; invisible spirit entities to do their bidding, often with an unpleasant outcome for their intended victims.

 Who’s at risk from poltergeist attacks?

-Whether poltergeist disturbances are attributed to the entity itself, or the entity using its host as a channel for telekinetic mischief, forcibly inducing involuntary acts of destructive behaviour from its host, is open to debate.
-Psychologists would, I‘m sure, put such behaviour down to fabrication, whilst other researchers of the paranormal may explore and pursue the possibility of a psychokinetic link with the individual.
+Whether poltergeist disturbances are attributed to the entity itself, or the entity using its host as a channel for telekinetic mischief, forcibly inducing involuntary acts of destructive behaviour from its host is open to debate.
+Psychologists would, I‘m sure, put such behavior down to fabrication, whilst researchers of the paranormal may explore and pursue the possibility of a psychokinetic link with the individual.

-One such example of possible psychokinesis, is the famous Enfield Poltergeist which hit the national press in the late 70‘s.
-The extraordinary phenomena took place in a conventional three bed council semi in North London, between 1977 - 1978.
-The property was occupied by divorcee - Peggy Hodgson, along with her four young children, one of whom was named Janet, aged 11 at the time.
-It would be Janet that seemed to be the focus for the poltergeist attacks.
+One such example of possible psychokinesis, is the famous Enfield Poltergeist which hit the national press in the 1970‘s.
+This extraordinary phenomena took place in a conventional three bed council semi in North London, between 1977 - 1978.
+The property was occupied by divorcee - Peggy Hodgson, along with her four young children, one of whom - Janet, aged 11 was to become the conduit for the poltergeist attacks.

 The disturbances started with Janet complaining to her mother that her bed was shaking and that there were scratching sounds coming from within the wall behind her bed.
-The disturbances escalated over the coming months and included: loud knockings; pooling water; a chest of draws which on one occasion moved by itself in Janet’s bedroom blocking the door; Janet being thrown from her bed; Janet levitating; foul odours, objects being hurled about and even occasionally, Janet speaking in deep guttural tones.
-The children claimed on several occasions to having been visited by the ghosts of a little girl and an elderly man who introduced himself by ”channelling” through Janet as “Bill,” who had apparently died in the house some years previous of a brain haemorrhage.
+The disturbances escalated over the coming months and included: loud knockings; pooling water; a chest of draws which on one occasion moved by itself in Janet’s bedroom blocking the door; Janet being thrown from her bed; Janet levitating; foul odours, objects being hurled about and even occasionally Janet speaking in deep guttural tones.
+The children claimed on several occasions to having been visited by the ghosts of a little girl and an elderly man who introduced himself by channeling through Janet as Bill, who had apparently died in the house some years previous of a brain hemorrhage.

 It’s interesting to note that many of the incidents that Janet and the other children claimed to have occurred, bore a striking resemblance to some of the scenes played out in the 1973 movie The Exorcist, which received its video release in the UK in 1979, although pirate copies had been available much, much earlier.
 Is it possible the girls got hold of a copy and were subsequently seduced by its chilling content to such an extent that it effected them psychologically, inducing them to play out their own creepy fantasies?
 It is not difficult to imagine the impact such material would have on young impressionable minds.
 I recall the movie effected many who saw it at the time.
 I remember news runs showing Catholic priests standing outside cinemas handing out leaflets advising people not to see the film.
 Many who did, left partway through in shock, some later claiming they too had become possessed - suggestion can be very malleable.